atelierspierrot/internationalization/TwigExtension.md

 The "internationalization" package comes with a [Twig template engine](http://twig.sensiolabs.org/) extension which allows you to use the class to translate and pluralize your texts.

+Please note that this extension **IS NOT the [internal Twig "I18n" extension](http://twig.sensiolabs.org/doc/extensions/i18n.html)**.
+As the internal one is made by the Twig creators, it is preferable to use it in priority.

 ## Usage